-At June 30, 2021, donors have made funding commitments that are subject to conditions that WRHS must fulfill in order to be eligible to receive the funds.
-These amounts are not recorded until amounts are received and conditions are fulfilled under the respective agreement.
+At June 30, 2022, donors have made funding commitments that are subject to conditions that WRHS must fulfill in order to be eligible to recognize revenue.
+These amounts are not recorded until such time as the conditions under the respective agreement have been substantially met.
 The commitments are as follows: